 It had been a bad couple of years for Nacer and he had steam to let off.
 Relations – or the lack thereof – with his Cofidis team and in particular its general manager Cédric Vasseur had not been good.
 He bagged a Vuelta stage win in 2018 but it was the saviour of a season whose handful of victories came at a sprinkling of lower-ranked French races that should be the bread and butter of a sprinter’s palmarès, not the highlights.

 Crucially, it was another year when he didn’t go to Milan-Sanremo or the Tour de France.

 In April 2018, after Nacer abandoned the Circuit de la Sarthe, his boss even went so far as to say that his form was so lacking that he wouldn’t even enter him into a sportive.
-To continue the theme of him not being where he ought to be, his team believed that he would be at home in Nancy, not boxing in Normandy, when helping to arrange this interview.
-So far, so Bouhanni.

 Over the years, there have been a fair few stories about alleged misunderstandings and bad behaviour.
 Apparently Nacer had a falling out with Cofidis sports director Roberto Damiani on the team bus when the team didn’t wait for him after he was dropped at the Frankfurt-Eschborn one-day race in May last year.

 Three months later, the Spanish newspaper AS published a story saying that he had a violent coming together with his team car at the Vuelta, and he received a fine for banging the vehicle and shouting at the man at the wheel, which Nacer said had been totally made up.
 Then there’s the time he missed out on the 2016 Tour after he broke his hand in a hotel scuffle with a noisy guest.